 Josh has performed publicly in the contemporary Gaelic music scene with Na Trì Seudan and Allan MacDonald’s award-winning 2004 Edinburgh Festival recital series, From Battlelines to Barlines.

-Recent work has focused on curriculum enhancement research and implementation through the design of the unique and ground-breaking BMus (Hons) Traditional Music programme at the Royal Conservatoire, establishment of innovative performance assessment practices, an honorary lectureship at the University of St Andrews, research publications such as West and McKerrell's Understanding Scotland Musically (2018) and through the founding of the international conference series 'Pedagogies, Practices and the Future of Folk Music in Higher Education', which has taken place in Glasgow (in partnership with the world-renowned Celtic Connections festival) and Helsinki.
+Recent work has focused on curriculum enhancement research and implementation through the design of the ground-breaking BMus (Hons) Traditional Music programme at the Royal Conservatoire, establishment of innovative performance assessment practices, an honorary lectureship at the University of St Andrews, research publications such as West and McKerrell's Understanding Scotland Musically (2018) and through the founding of the international conference series 'Pedagogies, Practices and the Future of Folk Music in Higher Education', which has taken place in Glasgow (in partnership with the world-renowned Celtic Connections festival) and Helsinki.
 The next in the series is planned for Stockholm in 2021.

 Josh's PhD thesis was published under the title When Piping Was Strong: Tradition, Change and the Bagpipe in South Uist (John Donald, 2006).
 His anthology of piping studies, The Highland Bagpipe: Music, History, Tradition, is published by Ashgate under its Popular & Folk Music series (2009).